This page documents the official rules of the graduate program.

 4. Students may count PLAD 7090, PLAD 7100, and PLPT 5010 towards their Methodology and Research Tool/Foreign Language requirements and also toward their overall course credit requirements for the M.A. and Ph.D. degrees.
 Language courses taken in other departments at the University will count toward the Research Tool/Foreign Language requirement but NOT toward the overall course credit requirement for the M.A. and Ph.D. degrees.

 G. Fields of Study and Comprehensive Examinations

-The Department's curriculum is based on four fields of study:
+The Department's curriculum is based on five fields of study:

-The faculty in the respective fields will determine the content and grading expectations for major and minor exams, and other requirements for the major or minor, as described below.
+The faculty in the respective fields will determine the requirements for majoring and minoring in their field; the current requirements are described below.

 1. American Politics

-The exam will be semi-open book but pledged.
+The exam is semi-open book but pledged.
 Students may consult texts and articles, but may not access notes or the Internet during the exam.
 Students may not receive or give assistance to another student.

 All Students will be evaluated according to the following criteria: 1) the extent to which they address the issues raised by the questions; 2) the breadth and depth of their knowledge of the relevant literature; and 3) their ability to analyze critically this literature.